Legisway_legal risk assessment matrix

 Likelihood by Impact = the Risk Assessment Matrix

 After effectively evaluating the likelihood and Impact, you are now ready to present the level of risk in the form of a Risk Assessment Matrix with actionable items assigned to each risk.
+Using a risk assessment scoring matrix, you can effectively communicate the risks.
 An example of a Risk Assessment Matrix could look something like this.

 Risk Assessment Matrix - Risk Impact & Likelihood